Kulak/elevators/README.md

 TCP port 3000 serves REST API project and service as application web server without static web pages.

+### Backend Development Process

+In PowerShell:

+    cd backend/
+    npm run dev

+The dev script starts 2 separate windows.
+One window is for TypeScript recompilation and another window is for server process reload.

 ### Frontend Development Process

 In PowerShell: